 Owners of property have a responsibility to maintain their property in a safe manner for people they invite or are knowingly on their premises.
 When property owners fail to fulfill their responsibilities and their negligence results in injuries to a person, they may be responsible for the resulting injuries.
+At Rosenfeld Injury Lawyers, we have experience representing people injured or killed in all types of Chicago premises liability cases.

 - Slip and fall due to poorly cleaned halls